Concentration Inequalities for Sums of Markov Dependent Random Matrices: Bounding the operator norm

 \subsection{The leading eigenvalue as the limit}

-In this subsection we will prove a limit lemma, justifying the use of the leading eigenvalue as a characterization of the moment generating function, mirroring the scalar case as laid out in \cite{dembo2009} -- essentially, what we will prove is that the log limit of the moment generating function is the log of the leading eigenvalue.
+In this subsection we will prove a limit lemma, justifying the use of the leading eigenvalue as a characterization of the moment generating function, mirroring the scalar case as laid out in \cite{dembo2009} -- essentially, what we will prove is that the log limit of the moment generating function is the logarithm of the leading eigenvalue.
 This will allow us to shift between time-dependent and time-independent functions as needed.
+The main difficulty in extending this theory from the scalar case is proving the limit statement in part (3) of Lemma \ref{lem:simple_function}, and in particular, a specific lower bound in the proof.
+This lower bound is not difficult to prove in the scalar setting; however, the matrix setting is more subtle and requires some more care.

 Our main lemma is the following: \begin{lemma} Let $F$ be a map from $\mathcal{X}$ to real symmetric $d\times d$ matrices with $aI\preceq F(x)\preceq bI$ for all $x\in\mathcal{X}$.
 Let $T(x)=\frac{1}{2}(F(x)\otimes I_d+I_d\otimes F(x))$, $x\in \mathcal{X}$, and let $E_T^{\theta/2}$ be the operator defined as $(E_T^{\theta}\mathbf{h})(x)=\exp(\theta T(x))\mathbf{h}(x)$.
-Let $\mpi$ be a distribution, let $s_1, \dots, s_n$ be a sequence of states driven by the stationary Markov chain with transition matrix $\lambda I+(1-\lambda)\mathbf{1}\mpi^\top$, and let $\hat{P}$ be this transition matrix tensored with $I_{d^2}$.
+Let $\mmu$ be a distribution, let $s_1, \dots, s_n$ be a sequence of states driven by the stationary Markov chain with transition matrix $\lambda I+(1-\lambda)\mathbf{1}\mmu^\top$, and let $\hat{P}$ be this transition matrix tensored with $I_{d^2}$.
 Then

 \end{lemma}